 However, when we look at the SERP for our brand name “advanced web ranking”, we are interested not only in having as many owned listings as possible, but in seeing that there are predominantly positive listings about our product.

-Since we’ve added all our verified profiles as aliases to our search reputation monitoring project, we see the rankings of all owned URLs in the Keyword Ranking report:
+Since we’ve added all our verified profiles as aliases to our search reputation monitoring project, we see the rankings of all owned URLs in the Ranking Keywords report:

-Tip: While in Keyword Ranking view, select “All URLs” from the top-left drop-down list to display all ranked URLs for each keyword.
+Tip: While in Ranking Keywords view, select “Keywords and URLs” from the top-left drop-down list to display all ranked URLs for each keyword.

 The screen above is taken from our search reputation monitoring project where we track rankings with a 10 pages depth.
 That means that among all first 100 search results, we own only 8 of them.
 At first you might feel that this is bad, but let me give you another example that proves just the opposite.